mathewmarcus/rebind/README.md

 # rebind

-This is a tool for the discovery and testing of SSRF DNS rebinding vulnerabilities.
+DNS server for the discovery and testing of SSRF DNS rebinding vulnerabilities.

 ## Build
 ```bash